 No major difference in average hours offered was found by the size of employer.

-Figure 17: Guided learning hours of delivered training by selected industrial sector
+Figure 17: Guided learning hours of Training Delivered by selected industrial sector

 Some variation in average and median guided learning hours was present by Local Authority (Figure 18).
-Given the large volume of training offered in Sheffield and Rotherham, it would be expected that median and average duration would be close to that of all training delivered.
+Given the large volume of training offered in Sheffield and Rotherham, it would be expected that median and average duration would be close to that of all Training Delivered.
 Three other LAs had more than 130 courses delivered within their borders.
 The median guided learning hours (GLH) of training in Barnsley and Chesterfield was higher than that for the total population.
 For Doncaster, median GLH was much lower.
 Similarly, the small number of courses delivered in the Derbyshire Dales offered low median and average guided learning hours.

 Figure 18: Guided learning hours of delivered training by Local Authority